-Extended Day Education is a fee-based, after school program that provides activities for students enrolled at Trinity School for Children from the time school ends until 6:00PM.
+Extended Day Education is a fee-based, after school program that provides activities for students enrolled at Trinity School for Children from the time school ends until 5:30PM.
 Extended Day Education is only available on days when school is in session.
+The Extended Day Education Program will be closed the half-day prior to Winter Break, and the last day of school.